vsch/idea-multimarkdown/README.md

 * **PlantUML fenced code** rendering via PlantUML library or gravizo.com
 * **Multi-Line Image URL** language injections
 * **Improved Directory/Package Refactoring** for all IDEs
-* Improve: toolbar actions dealing with block quotes, list items, heading level up/down to handle conversion to/from plain text.
+* Improved: toolbar actions dealing with block quotes, list items, heading level up/down to handle conversion to/from plain text.
-* Add: heading style conversion during document format
+* New: heading style conversion during document format
-* Add: Convert fenced code to indented code intention
+* New: Convert fenced code to indented code intention
-* Add: `Copy Exported as HTML Mime Content` Action to copy HTML export text as HTML mime content
+* New: `Copy Exported as HTML Mime Content` Action to copy HTML export text as HTML mime content
-* Add: Image Paste highlight option to annotate an area of the image.
+* New: Image Paste highlight option to annotate an area of the image.
   ![Screenshot_PasteImage_Highlight](/assets/images/faq/ScreenShot_PasteImage_sm_h.png)
-* Add: `Copy markdown without soft line breaks` copies document or selection to the clipboard eliminating soft line breaks.
+* New: `Copy markdown without soft line breaks` copies document or selection to the clipboard eliminating soft line breaks.
 Useful when copying wrapped markdown to GitHub comments.
-* Add: All copy markdown actions: `CopyHtmlMimeFormattedAction`, `CopyJiraFormattedAction`, `CopyNoSoftLineBreaksAction` and `CopyYouTrackFormattedAction`, now include all reference defining elements which were referenced from the copied part.
-All links and other elements resolve without needing to include their reference definitions.
+* New: All copy markdown actions: `CopyHtmlMimeFormattedAction`, `CopyJiraFormattedAction`, `CopyNoSoftLineBreaksAction` and `CopyYouTrackFormattedAction`, now include all reference defining elements which were referenced from the copied part.
+All links and other elements resolve without needing to include their reference definitions in the selection.
-* Add: option for full highlight attributes, enabled takes 3700 attributes out of the pool, while disabled less than 300.
+* New: option for full highlight attributes, enabled takes 3700 attributes out of the pool, while disabled less than 300.

 ### Version 2.7.0